W427697/Discord-/MIGRATION.md

 You might also depend (and use) these packages in your addon's decorators: `@storybook/store`, `@storybook/preview-web`, `@storybook/core-client`, `@storybook/client-api`; these have all been consolidated into `@storybook/preview-api`.
 So if you use any of these packages, please import what you need from `@storybook/preview-api` instead.

-If your addon is adding panels/etc. into storybook's manager UI, please be aware that storybook will optimize this to ensure no duplicate packages are loaded.

 Storybook 7 will prepare manager-code for the browser using ESbuild (before it was using a combination of webpack + babel).
 This is a very important change, though it will not affect most addons.
 It means that when creating custom addons, particularly custom addons within the repo in which they are consumed, you will need to be aware that this code is not passed though babel, and thus will not use your babel config.
 This can result in errors if you are using experimental JS features in your addon code, not supported yet by ESbuild, or using babel dependent features such as Component selectors in Emotion.